deislabs/smi-spec/apis/traffic-split/v1alpha4/traffic-split.md

 }
 ```

-Thus the new `web` service when accessed from a client in Kubernetes will send
+Thus the new `web.web-namespace` service when accessed from a client in Kubernetes
-10% of it's traffic to `web-next` and 90% of it's traffic to `web-current`.
+will send 10% of it's traffic to `web-next` and 90% of it's traffic to `web-current`.